Bebb-Protocol-and-Apps/BebbProtocol/README.md

 ## Running the project locally

 If you want to test your project locally, you can use the following commands:
+Note: Local development currently won't work due to functionality that only works on the mainnet

 ```bash
 # Starts the replica, running in the background